-It is worth noting that prenups have advantages of postnups.
+It is worth noting that prenups have advantages over postnups.

 One advantage of a prenup being, if the two parties cannot get on the same page financially, they can part ways without having to dissolve their marriage.

 A postnup is the result of the end of a marriage, which was not just a romantic gesture but also comes with a fiduciary duty as well.